 5. Seeded Mash

-Offering birds a hot mash on a cold winter morning is something of a tradition.
+Offering chickens a hot mash on a cold winter morning is something of a tradition.
 Chicken-keepers in the northern reaches have given their girls hot oatmeal, Cream of Wheat and even just layer rations smashed into a gruel with hot water.
 I can attest that my birds absolutely adore hot oatmeal, and they come running when they see one of us with a pot and ladle.
 If you choose to offer a hot mash to your flocks, make certain that it is warm, rather than hot, to avoid burned tongues and toes.
 Your mash should be somewhat soupy, but avoid making it too watery or it will soak right into your coop’s litter instead of staying on top where the birds can eat it.
 Add more body and nutrition to your mash by adding sunflower kernels, safflower seeds, dried mealworms and other morsels.

 Remember that these treats are not meant to take the place of your flock’s regular food but are simply a nutritious way to keep your birds active while they stay inside their coops during the bitter cold.
 Williams’ advice: “Feed your flock a complete mixed ration and just feed extra in the evening.
 This will keep the digestive tract working through the night, and their metabolism will help keep them warm.”